-The VECTOR family of PECVD and ALD systems delivers advanced thin film quality, wafer-to-wafer uniformity, productivity, and low cost of ownership.
+The VECTOR family of PECVD systems delivers advanced thin film quality, wafer-to-wafer uniformity, productivity, and low cost of ownership.
 The MSSD architecture combines the required film performance with both sequential and parallel processing to provide flexibility for a range of applications.
 VECTOR products include specialized systems for logic and memory applications with multiple platform options.
-VECTOR Express offers a small footprint with four processing stations.
-VECTOR Excel is a modular tool for advanced technology nodes where pre-and-post film deposition treatments are needed.
-VECTOR Extreme accommodates up to 12 processing stations for high-throughput applications.
-VECTOR Q accommodates up to 16 processing stations for high-throughput applications of oxides, nitrides, and carbides for hardmasks, multiple patterning films, anti-reflective layers, multi-layer stack films, and diffusion barriers.
+The Express platform offers a small footprint with four processing stations.
+Excel is a modular platform for advanced technology nodes where pre-and-post deposition treatments are needed.
+The Extreme platform accommodates up to 12 processing stations for high-throughput applications.
+Our Q platform accommodates up to 16 processing stations for depositing multi-stack films.
+Applications include deposition of oxides, nitrides, and carbides for hardmasks, multiple patterning films, anti-reflective layers, multi-layer stack films, and diffusion barriers.